 We recognise that children are capable of abusing their peers.
-Abuse will never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up", as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.
+Abuse will never be tolerated or passed off as 'banter', 'just having a laugh' or 'part of growing up', as this can lead to a culture of unacceptable behaviours and an unsafe environment for pupils.

 We also recognise that boys and girls have different experiences of child-on-child abuse.
 All child-on-child abuse is unacceptable and is taken seriously.

-Most cases of pupils hurting other pupils will be dealt with under our school's behaviour policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
+Most cases of pupils hurting other pupils will be dealt with under our school's behaviour and anti-bullying policy, but this child protection and safeguarding policy will apply to any allegations that raise safeguarding concerns.
 This might include where the alleged behaviour:

-- Is serious, and potentially a criminal offence - Could put pupils in the school at risk - Is violent - Involves pupils being forced to use drugs or alcohol - Involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)
+- is serious, and potentially a criminal offence - could put pupils in the school at risk - is violent - involves pupils being forced to use drugs or alcohol - involves sexual exploitation, sexual abuse or sexual harassment, such as indecent exposure, sexual assault, upskirting or sexually inappropriate pictures or videos (including the sharing of nudes and semi-nudes)